scionproto/scion/doc/sig.rst

 SCION Gateway Routing Protocol (SGRP)
 =====================================

-The SCION Gateway Routing Protocol (SGRP) is enables IP-in-SCION tunneling endpoints to map IP prefixes to SCION ASes.
+The SCION Gateway Routing Protocol (SGRP) enables IP-in-SCION tunneling endpoints (should this be SIGs?) to map IP prefixes to SCION ASes.

 A tunneling endpoint participating in SGRP between two SCION ASes does the following: